-I. Electronic Devices
+Electronic Devices

 The District recognizes the potential benefits that technology can have on the overall educational experience of students.
 With that in mind, teachers and administrators have the authority to allow students to use personal electronic devices during the school day for educational purposes.
 Although students are permitted to bring such devices to school, the District is not responsible for the security and safekeeping of these items and is not financially responsible for any damage, destruction, or loss of electronic devices.
 In order to maintain a secure and orderly learning environment, and to promote respect and courtesy regarding the use of electronic devices, the District hereby establishes the following rules and regulations governing student use of electronic devices, and procedures to address student misuse of electronic devices.

-"Electronic device(s)" means a privately owned device that is used for voice, audio, video, or text communication or any other type of computer or computer-like instrument which includes, but are not limited to, mobile devices, Smartphones, iPads, tablets, Mp3 players, iPods, personal digital assistants (PDAs), compact disc players, portable game consoles, cameras, digital scanners, lap top computers, and other electronic or battery powered instruments which transmit voice, text, or data from one person to another.
+"Electronic device(s)" means a privately owned device that is used for voice, audio, video, or text communication or any other type of computer or computer-like instrument which includes, but are not limited to, cell phones, iPads, tablets, Mp3 players, iPods, portable game consoles, and other electronic or battery powered instruments which transmit voice, text, or data from one person to another.

-Except as otherwise provided by this policy, student use of electronic devices on the District campus is strictly prohibited.
-Electronic devices are to be stored by students in a safe place and shall not be removed or used except as authorized by a teacher or administrator.
+Except as otherwise provided by this policy, student use of electronic devices in the school building is strictly prohibited for students in grades K-8 during the school day.

+Student cell phone use at the high school is strictly prohibited during instructional periods except as authorized by a teacher or administrator.
 Teachers shall have the discretion to designate certain times when electronic devices can be used in their classrooms.

 Administrators shall have the discretion to permit the use of electronic devices on District property during school hours.